EasiestSoft/submit-software-to-easiestsoft.com/README.md

 - Create a solution directory under `web` or `win` folder
   - For example [web/best-software-find-replace-text-in-multiple-files](https://github.com/EasiestSoft/submit-software-to-easiestsoft.com/tree/master/web/best-software-find-replace-text-in-multiple-files)

     `best-software-find-replace-text-in-multiple-files` is the solution directory, it should be relevant to the search keywords, and contains at least 5 English words separated by `-`.
-The directory name should not begin with number(0-9) or `a-`
+The directory name should not begin with a number(0-9) or `a-`

     Be careful not to insert the software brand or name in the file name
 - Create sub-directories and `index.md`